phuse-org/SENDConform/doc/SHACL-SENDRuleEg.md

 ### 4. Applying the Constraints

 4.1 Stardog via Stardog Studio

 4.1.1 Load the data

 4.1.2 Load the constraint

 4.2 Stardog via command line

+Assuming Stardog is available on the command line and the data and constrains are loaded into the SHACLTest database, execute this command:

+`stardog icv report SHACLTest`